diop/programmable-money/README.md

 + [Infura Blockchain as a Service](https://infura.io/)
 + [Etherscan Accounts](https://etherscan.io/accounts)

 + It's absolutely crucial to know how transactions work in Ethereum.
+Everytime your trigger a write on the Ethereum Blockchain it costs money.
+The write cost gas.

 * Build a transaction